The content has been provided by a third party not affiliated with E*TRADE. The material is for educational purposes only.

 - If your other allowable deductions for the year exceed your income, you should, to the extent possible, avoid realizing any further capital losses for the year.

 - If you've held a capital asset for close to 12 months and want to sell it, wait awhile (if possible).
 You can take advantage of the lower long-term capital gains rates if you hold the asset for over 12 months before selling it.

 How do you select investments to control income?

 You can select investments likely to produce ordinary income such as interest, or income that is taxed at reduced rates (certain qualifying dividends or long-term capital gains).
 You can also select investments likely to produce ordinary or capital losses.
 You can control when your investment earnings are taxed, bearing in mind that income distributions are generally not taxed until you receive them (assuming that you use the cash method of accounting).
 By knowing the tax rules, you can lower your taxes.

 What about shifting income?

 It may be possible to shift potential capital gains to other taxpayers through gifts.
-If you are in a 25 percent or higher individual marginal tax bracket, the zero percent long-term capital gains tax rate for those in the 10 or 15 percent bracket may provide an incentive for you to transfer appreciated assets to relatives in those lower tax brackets.
+If you are in a higher tax bracket, you might transfer appreciated assets to relatives in lower tax brackets.

 Prepared by Broadridge Investor Communication Solutions, Inc. Copyright 2018.